- Section I – Introduction

 Property used for irrigation purposes is exempt from property taxation.
 (UCA Section 59-2-1111) The exemption is limited to the property listed in Article XIII, Section 2 of the Utah Constitution.

-Household Furnishings, furniture, and equipment used exclusively to maintain a primary or secondary residence are exempt form property taxation (UCA Section 59-2-1113 and Administrative Rule 884-24P-29).
+Household Furnishings, furniture, and equipment used exclusively to maintain a primary or secondary residence are exempt from property taxation (UCA Section 59-2-1113 and Administrative Rule 884-24P-29).

 Personal Property Exempt per Utah Code Ann.
 Section 59-2-1115

-Tangible personal property of a taxpayer is exempt if the property has a total aggregate fair market value of $10,300 or less in 2017.
+Tangible personal property of a taxpayer is exempt if the property has a total aggregate fair market value of $25,000 or less in 2022.
 The exemption does not apply to registered motor and recreational vehicles or mobile homes.
 To apply for this exemption, contact the County Assessor in the county the property is located.
-An item of taxable tangible personal property is exempt from taxation if the acquisition cost of that item was $1,000 or less and is valued at a percent good of 15% or less in 2017.
-The exemption only applies to personal property valued by schedules having a percent good residual of 15% or less.
 Note the definition of an item of taxable tangible personal property in Section I.

 Registered Motor Vehicles, Recreational Vehicles and Aircraft